-This copy of the first edition of Gesta Danorum, is the book bought by the Swedish Royal Library in March.
+That first edition of Gesta Danorum, in which Olaus Magnus added notes about the horrible events in Stockholm in 1520, is the very book bought by the Swedish Royal Library in March.

 It was on display for a few short days, and now it can be enjoyed for everyone in its digital form online, thanks to a very swift word by the Royal Library.
 You can find it here.

 Daniel and I went to have a look at the book in person, and it was well worth it!
 To be in the same room as such history is breathtaking.
 We made a video about the visit and the book for our kind Patrons who support us on Patreon.
 All in Latin of course.